FACTS & INFO

 MEMORANDUM AND ARTICLES OF ASSOCIATION

-A company is incorporated in Seychelles by application made to the Registrar of Companies.
-Memorandum and Articles of Association must be logged with the Registrar along with relevant fees.
-Memorandum specifies the activities in which the company may engage and Articles of Association specify the rules governing the internal management of the company.
+A company is incorporated in Seychelles by application made to the Seychelles International Business Authority (SIBA).
+The memorandum and articles of association must be logged with the SIBA along with relevant fees.
+A memorandum specifies the activities in which the company may engage, and the articles of association specify the rules governing the internal management of the company.

 A minimum of one shareholder is required which may be a physical person or a corporate body.
 Details of company shareholders are not part of the public record.

 There is no specific minimum capital requirement.
-The standard authorized share capital is US$ 100,000.
+The standard authorised share capital is US$100,000.
 The minimum issued capital may be one share of no par value or one share of par value.
 Registered shares, shares of no par value, preference shares, redeemable shares and shares with or without voting rights are permitted.
 As from 1st of January 2014, IBCs are no longer permitted to issue bearer shares.

 REGISTERED OFFICE AND LOCAL AGENT OR SECRETARY

-A Registered Office must be maintained in the Seychelles at the office of a licensed Registered Agent.
+A registered office must be maintained in Seychelles at the office of a licensed registered agent.
 A Seychelles IBC need not appoint a company secretary, although it is customary to do so.
 The secretary may be a natural person or corporate body, of any nationality and need not be resident in Seychelles.

-The directors and the shareholders meetings need not be held in Seychelles and there is also no requirement for an Annual General Meeting.
-All meetings may be held outside of the Seychelles, by telephone or other electronic means.
+The directors and the shareholders' meetings need not be held in Seychelles and there is also no requirement for an AGM.
+All meetings may be held outside of Seychelles, by telephone or other electronic means.
 Alternatively, directors and shareholders may vote by proxy.

-It normally takes 1 business day to have an IBC incorporated and registered in the Seychelles.
+It normally takes 1 business day to incorporate and register an IBC in Seychelles.